joergkrause/nyaf/README.md

 ## Tool Support

 What tool support?
 It's Web Components - any editor will do.
 It's JSX/TSX, so any good editor can handle this.
-And there are TypeScript decorators, event this is well supported.
+And there are TypeScript decorators, even this is well supported.
 So, you don't need to tweak your editor.
 It works, no red squiggles, guaranteed.

 ## Restrictions